microsoft/maro/docs/source/maro_cli/dashboard.rst

 Customized Upload Apis
 ^^^^^^^^^^^^^^^^^^^^^^

-In the ECR example, the customized upload API includes upload\_exp\_data(), they packs the basic upload API.
+In the ECR example, the customized upload API includes upload\_exp\_data(), packs the basic upload API.
 The customized upload API requires some business data, reorganizes them into basic API parameters, and sends data to the database via basic upload API.

 .. code:: python